sieadev/FireAspectRework/README.md

 ## Project Bedrock to java

 This is the first of many following Plugins adding Bedrock features to Java.
-Since I am only working on this for my own amusement I can not and garuantee that this Project will grow fast how ever I am open for feedback and ideas
+Since I am only working on this for amusement I can not guarantee that this Project will grow fast however I am open to feedback
 ## Authors

 - [@sieadev](https://www.github.com/sieadev)